-EA Component Grant Type Expected Outcomes Expected Outputs Grant Amount (\$) Confirmed Co-financing (\$) 1.
-Coordination mechanism and awareness raising ТА Coordination mechanism in place with stakeholders aware of new POPs risks and policy implications 1.1 Project coordination mechanism re- established (through PMC & co-financing) and working groups formed and contracted; 1.2 All stakeholders consulted (through PMC & co- financing) and aware of new POPs risks and policy implications.
-4,000 18,000 2.Inventories of new POPs and NIP review ΤΑ Inventories of new POPs (and updating of initial 12 POPs) validated by relevant stakeholders 2.1 Inventories of initial 12 POPs updated and validated by stakeholders; 2.2 Inventories of new POPs conducted and validated by stakeholders.
-113,250 9,500 3.
-National ТА National 3.1 National 37,850 4,000
+- croped technical skins, experuse and a EA Component Grant Type Expected Outcomes Expected Outputs Grant Amount (\$) Confirmed Co-financing (\$) 1.
+Coordination mechanism and awareness raising TA Coordination mechanism in place with stakeholders aware of new POPs risks and policy implications 1.1 Project coordination mechanism re- established (through PMC & co-financing) and working groups formed and contracted; 1.2 All stakeholders consulted (through PMC & co- financing) and aware of new POPs risks and policy implications.
+4,000 32,000 2.Inventories of new POPs and NIP review TA Inventories of new POPs (and updating of initial 12 POPs) validated by relevant stakeholders 2.1 Inventories of initial 12 POPs updated and validated by stakeholders; 2.2 Inventories of new POPs conducted and validated by stakeholders.
+125,194 130,000 3.
+National TA National 3.1 National 46,174 22,000

-1 Project ID number will be assigned by GEFSEC.
+Project ID number will be assigned by GEFSEC.

-capacities assessment and priority setting capacities for new POPs management identified and regulatory and policy framework and institutional
+capacities assessment and capacities for new POPs regulatory and policy framework

+priority setting management and institutional

+for management identified and capacities to

-for management of new POPs priority of new POPs risk reduction options set by stakeholders capacities to manage new POPs assessed; 3.2 Prioritization of new POPs risk reduction options based on criteria, cost and benefit and inventory results completed.
+of new POPs priority of new manage new POPs

-4. NIP formulation, endorsement and submission ТА Updated NIP endorsed and submitted by the Government to the SC Conference of Parties 4.1 Draft NIP updated and reviewed; 4.2 NIP endorsed by the Government and submitted to the SC Conference of Parties.
-16,600 2,500
+of new 1 of 5 POPs risk assessed;

+reduction options 3.2 Prioritization of

+set by new POPs risk

+stakeholders reduction options

+Standiforacis based on criteria,

+cost and benefit

+and inventory

+results completed.

+4. NIP TA Updated NIP 4.1 Draft NIP 19,632 21,000

+formulation, endorsed and updated and , ŕ

+endorsement and submitted by the reviewed;

+submission Government to 4.2 NIP endorsed

+the SC by the

+Conference of Government and

+Parties submitted to the SC

+Conference of

+Parties.

 (select)

-(select)

-(select) (select)

-(select)

-5. Monitoring and Evaluation TA Periodic Monitoring and terminal evaluation of project implementation 5.1 Periodic monitoring reports5.2 Terminal evaluation report 10,000 500
+5. Monitoring TA Impact Evaluation 5.1 Project 10,000 10,000

-Subtotal I l 181,700 34,500
+and evaluation and Monitoring monitored;

+5.2 Project

+evaluated 202.55

+Subtotal 205,000 215,000

-EA Management Cost 2 18,170 500
+EA Management Cost 2 20,000 20,000

-Total EA Cost , 2.00
+Total EA Cost 225000 235000